jeffersonfr/jinject/README.md

 ## 5. dependency injection with service locator

-In this example, we use a mechanism known as a service locator.
-The `get{}` method works as a 'service finder' and has the function of looking for and instantiating the necessary entities.
-However, this method works in a very simplified way where only concrete entities with default constructors could be automatically instantiated.
+In this example, a mechanism commonly referred to as a Service Locator is employed.
+The get{} method functions as a service retrieval interface, responsible for resolving and instantiating the required entities.
+However, its current implementation is highly constrained, as it supports only concrete types that expose a default constructor, thereby limiting its applicability in more complex scenarios.

 ```
     #include "jinject/jinject.h"